GeorgeHop/react-native-screens-swiper/README.md

 ```
 ![ezgif com-gif-maker (8)](https://user-images.githubusercontent.com/47904385/112823107-21fbc700-9089-11eb-9cb9-a869e31f453a.gif)

-The scrollable buttons enabled b default!
+The scrollable buttons enabled by default!
 But if you need to change something more than type of nav.
 Lets take a look on styling :)

 ## Custom styling

-If you need t ochange the styles of the pills don't wory !
+If you need to change the styles of the pills don't wory !
 You can customize everything how you want.
 But please be careful !
 Because this is the first version of the lib.
 And we think that in lib. can have some issues with the styling.
 If you have any problems !
 Just write to us :)